juju/docs/src/en/charms-offline.md

  - other required cloud ingredients such as operating system (or container) images.

+There are also scenarios where the charms are **only** available locally, such
+as:

+ - The charms are newly-written and have not been published online.
+ - The charms exist online but they have been customized locally.

 ## Maintaining charms locally with Charm Tools

-The steps described here involve both the installation and download of software.
+For the situation when the charms are not already available locally, the steps described here involve both the installation of the Charm Tools software and the download of charms from the [Charm Store][charm-store].
 These tasks are to be performed on an internet-connected system (e.g. an admin laptop) prior to being migrated to the internet-deprived network.

 ### Installation and overview